RishabhKasat/FR_Exercise/README.md

 - countvec
 - cosine

-*remove_stop_words* takes the text(sentence) as the input and returns a list of words after removes all the stopwords and special characters from the code
+*remove_stop_words*  : The function takes text(sentence) as the input and returns a list of words after removes all the stopwords and special characters from the code

-*countvec* it takes two a list and a set.
+*countvec*: The function takes two input- a list and a set.
 Set contains all the unique words from both the sentences. list contains the words from a single input sentence.
 The function generates a dictionary which contains the unique words from both the sentence as the key and vales as the count of the specific word in the list.
 The function returns a list which contains the count of each of the key(word) in a dictionary

-*cosine* it takes input the lists returned from countvec and computes the cosine similarity between them.
+*cosine* : The function takes lists returned from countvec as input and computes the cosine similarity between them.

 ## Areas of improvement